Winter Running: Run, Walk, Run - Warmups and Fuel That Work

 |---|---|---|

-| 0–45 Minutes | Water only (usually). | Brisk walk to start. |
+| 0–45 Minutes | Water only, usually. | A good warmup and steady effort. |

 | 45–75 Minutes | Water + 15–30g carbs. | Chews or a small gel.
 Use pacing your Run-Walk-Run intervals to stay consistent. |

-| 75+ Minutes | 30–60g carbs per hour. | Pretzels, applesauce, or banana. |
+| 75+ Minutes | 30–60g carbs per hour. | Pretzels, applesauce, banana, or your preferred fuel. |

 Disclaimer: This is personal experience, not medical advice.
 Always consult a healthcare professional before beginning an exercise program in extreme temperatures.